mramoscoding/EDA-Sloan-Digital-Sky-Survey-DR18/EDA SDSS_DR18/README.md

 ## What I learned

 - **Physics:** Deepened my understanding of spectroscopy, redshift, and cosmic object classification
-- **Statistics:** Applied robust methods for outlier detection and correlation analysis on astronomical data
+- **Statistics:** Analytical, logical and mathematical methods for outlier detection and correlation analysis on astronomical data
 - **Communication:** Translated complex astrophysics concepts into clear insights
 - **Python:** Advanced use of Pandas and Seaborn for large dataset analysis
 - **Interdisciplinarity:** Combined physics knowledge with data science techniques